 Our Emergency Department (ED) is one of the busiest in the country and provides an excellent opportunity for medical students interested in Emergency Medicine.
-Throughout the 4-week rotation students will complete sixteen shifts (8-hour shifts during the week, 12-hour shifts on the weekends) where they will be exposed to a wide range of pathology and procedures.
-Medical students are assigned to their own clinical area where they work 1-on-1 with the attending and resident responsible for that area of the ED.
+Throughout the 4-week rotation, students will on average complete sixteen shifts (8-hour shifts during the week, 12-hour shifts on the weekends) that will expose them to a wide range of pathology and procedures.
+Medical students are assigned to their own clinical area where they work 1-on-1 with the attending and resident responsible for that pod of the ED.
 16 shifts typically include one shift in our pediatric ED and one shift at our Wayne hospital site for a community setting feel.
-For students, this allows for greater responsibility in taking ownership of their own patients, as well as eliminating any potential competition for performing any procedures on their assigned side.
-Students will attend and participate in our weekly didactics, daily morning reports and monthly journal club.
-Additionally, they will prepare a brief case report presentation and attend a procedure lab at SJRMC specifically for the Emergency Medicine students at least once during their rotation.
+For students, this allows for greater responsibility in taking ownership of their own patients as well as eliminating any potential competition for performing any procedures on their assigned side.
+Students will attend and participate in daily morning reports, weekly didactic, and monthly journal club.
+Additionally, they will prepare one brief case report presentation and attend, at least once during their rotation, a procedure lab at SJRMC specifically for the Emergency Medicine students.
 We accept students in 4-week blocks of time that are detailed below.

-2018-2019 4-week Emergency Medicine Rotation Dates:
+2019-2020 4-week Emergency Medicine Rotation Dates:

-Anthony Catapano, DO
+Anthony Catapano, DO, FACOEP

 Director, Emergency Medicine Student ClerkshipSt.
 Joseph’s University Medical Center